A more human approach to detention leads to less animosity and problems in a detention centre

 7 December 2002: Justice for Asylum Seekers Alliance: Reception and Transitional Processing System - Speaking at the Mudgee Rural Australians for Refugees Conference, Grant Mitchell presents an alternative approach to dealing with the processing of asylum seekers for Australia: The Reception and Transitional Processing System provides a realistic, detailed and soon to be costed reform of the immigration detention system which resolves many of the serious problems...

-The decision by a state to detain individuals without valid visas, adequate identification or immigration clearance raises numerous arguments.
+to detain individuals without valid visas, adequate identification or immigration clearance raises numerous arguments.
 Human rights activists and critics claim that it is an unjust, demoralising and unnecessary procedure towards individuals who have a legitimate right to seek asylum, while others site the state's sovereign right in the name of national security.
 But it often is the means by which people are detained which reflects the true intentions of the state.

 From the period of January 1999-January 2000, I worked as an Asylum Seeker Case Worker at the Carlslund Detention Centre, Sweden's largest detention centre.
 Having only permanent residency in Sweden and not citizenship I was only permitted to have a one-year contract at the Centre, with access to all aspects of the detention centre, but excluding certain restricted department computer files.